dm13450/dm13450.github.io/_posts/2020-11-03-BayesPointProcess.md

 layout: post
 title: Proper Bayesian Estimation of a Point Process in Julia
 date: 03-11-2020
-tags:
+tags: [julia, bayes]
-  - julia
 ---

-Point proceseses crop up everywhere.
+Point processes crop up everywhere.
 From modelling when a bus arrives, or to when a particle decays.
 They all involve an intensity function, so how do we fit an intensity function to some data in Bayesian way?